yeehaa123/presentation-moonconf/slides.md

 —Ludwig Mies van der Rohe

 <!---

+To sum this up: Architecture is three things at the same time:

+1. Lived Spaces
+2. An expression of a desired future
+3. But, of course, it's also simply assemblage of building blocks.

-As the famous modernist architect Mies van der Rohe said: "Architecture starts when you carefully put two bricks together.
+Or, as the famous modernist architect Mies van der Rohe said: "Architecture starts when you carefully put two bricks together.
 There it begins."

 -->